openshift/enhancements/enhancements/machine-api/remediation-history.md

 	// the time when remediation started
 	Started *metav1.Time `json:"started,omitempty"`

-	// the time when the node is fenced
+	// the time when the node is remediated
-	Fenced *metav1.Time `json:"fenced,omitempty"`
+	Remediated *metav1.Time `json:"remediated,omitempty"`

-	// the time when the machine or node is healthy again Finished *metav1.Time `json:"finished,omitempty"`
+	// the type of remediation, e.g. "internal" or "machineDeletion", and "external" or the

-	// the type of remediation, e.g. "machineDeletion" or "external"
+	// name of the external remediation template in future
 	// +kubebuilder:validation:Type=string
 	Type string `json:"remediationType,omitempty"`
 }